Stiff self-interacting string near QCD deconfinement point: Summary and Conclusion

-At higher temperature $T/T_c=0.9$, the color tube exhibits a suppressed growth profile in the intermediate region.
-The fits considering both intermediate and asymptotic color source separation distances show noticeable improvement with respect to the string self-interacting picture (NLO) compared to that obtained on the basis of the free string approximation.
-Nevertheless, the next to leading approximation does not provide an accurate match the numerical data.
-This manifests as significantly large values of the returned $\chi^{2}$ when considering distances less than $R\textless 0.8$ fm.
+At the close enough temperature to the deconfinement point, $T/T_{c}=0.9$, the fits of the string model for either approximation schemes to the ${Q\bar{Q}}$ potential data return large values of $\chi^{2}$ considering a fit region spanning the whole intermediate region $R=0.5$ fm to $R=1.0$ fm.
+Fits considering both intermediate and asymptotic color source separation distances show significant improvement with respect to that obtained on the basis of the free string approximation.
+Nevertheless, we found that the NLO approximation does not provide an accurate match with the numerical data.
+This result is manifested in the returned values of $\chi^{2}$ which is still significantly large when considering distances less than $R\textless 0.8$ fm.

-However, we found that the rigid string width profile accurately matches the width measured from the numerical lattice data near the deconfinement point.
-This suggests that the rigidity effects can be very relevant to the correct description of Monte-Carlo data of the field density and motivates scrutinizing the stiffness physics of QCD-flux-tube in other frameworks~\cite{Cea:2014uja}.

-The oscillations of a free NG string fixed at the ends by Dirichlet boundaries traces out a nonuniform width profile with a geometrical curved fine structure.
-This is detectable~\cite{PhysRevD.82.094503} at source separations $R>1.0$ fm and near to the critical temperature.
-However, in the intermediate region the lattice data are not in consistency with the curved width of the free fluctuating string.
-The fits to mean-square width extracted from the NLO expansion of NG string, however, indicate that self interactions flatten the width profile in the intermediate region.
-The string's self-interactions accounts for the constant width along consecutive transverse plane to the tube in addition to the decrease in slop of the suppressed width broadening.

-At the end of the QCD plateau region at temperature $T/T_c=0.8$ the constant width property is manifesting at all source separation distances and is in consistency with the pure NG action.
-These results indicate not only the fade out of the thermal effects at this temperature but also indicate a form of the action density map independent from the geometrical changes induced by the temperature.
-That is, the main features of the density map would persist at lower and zero temperature.

-In this investigation, we found that the consideration of higher-order loops of the string interactions together with the geometrically smooth string configurations to successfully eliminate the deviations of the string model from the Yang-Mills lattice data at high temperature.
+The NG effective description does not accurately describe the $V_{Q\bar{Q}}$ potential which manifest as a small deviation from the standard value of the string tension and the width profile of the quantum fluctuations of the string.
+This drives motives to scrutinize the fine structure of the strings up to the NNLO corrections or even higher order terms in the action with coefficients respecting the open-closed string duality~\cite{Luscher:2004ib}, or the general effective string actions of L\"uscher-Weiss action with boundary terms.